Amstel Gold Race canceled amid tougher virus restrictions

-THE HAGUE, Netherlands (AP) -- The only Dutch cycling classic, the Amstel Gold Race, has been canceled due to the measures aimed at reining in the rapid spread of the coronavirus, organizers said Wednesday.
+THE HAGUE, Netherlands — The only Dutch cycling classic, the Amstel Gold Race, has been canceled due to the measures aimed at reining in the rapid spread of the coronavirus, organizers said Wednesday.

 The Dutch government this week banned supporters at all sports events amid soaring rates of infections across the country.